Lice Things Are Lice: Plot

 Tina Belcher assists the school nurse Liz in order to get a Girl Scout badge.
 Louise fakes a fever to avoid a pop quiz and is sent to the nurse's office.
 Tammy Larson, Zeke, Gene Belcher and Regular Sized Rudy also go there for multiple reasons.
 Tammy has a new hat she wears at school and the children, except Tina, try out her hat.
 Louise is forced to wear it over her bunny-ears hat.
 Liz notices that Tammy scratches her head and after a closer look she diagnoses head lice on Tammy and on everyone else who wore her hat.
 Liz then declares her office to be quarantined, so nobody is allowed to leave.
 Liz and Tina each wear a rubber glove on their heads for protection against the lice.
-Tina takes Tammy's mobile phone and looks at the selfies, searching for all the other people Tammy had head contact with.
+Tina takes Tammy's smartphone and looks at the selfies, searching for all the other people Tammy had head contact with.
 Those children, including Lenny DeStefano and the twins Andy and Ollie Pesto, are paged to come to the nurse's office via the school's television station.

 Liz goes to her computer to look for a cure and later announces that the only effective cure is to shave the infected kids' heads bald and to burn all their hats.
 The children do not want to let this happen to them, especially Louise fears that she will not only lose her hair but also her beloved bunny-ears hat, which is irreplaceable to her.
 Mr. Frond comes into the nurse's office because he heard the students screaming.
 After Liz explains that there is a lice outbreak, he suggests to call the parents and sent the children home, but Liz is afraid that they have "super lice" which parents cannot handle properly.
 Tina notices that Mr. Frond also took a photo with Tammy and therefore is infected, too.
 Liz starts to shave his head against his will but has problems doing it because his hair is really thick.
 So she decides to shave the kids first, starting with Louise.
 Louise takes the rubber glove off of Liz's head and makes Tammy's head touch Liz's, therefore Liz shaves her own head bald.
 The students, including Tina, manage to escape the office and run away.
 Louise and Tammy head for a different direction and hide in the school library.
 Louise takes a medical encyclopedia from a bookshelf to learn about lice.